grigorevvital/php-test/README.md

 # JBA PHP test
 ## The Brief
 Complete the object-oriented file browser within this repository.
 There is an interface defined to help get started.
-The file browser should support being able to click on files and also navigate into folders, with support for going up a directory but not above the defined root.
-It should also support passing an array of file extensions to filter by.
+You will be evaluated on meeting the requirements, time taken, code structure, and efficiency of your code.

 ## Delivery
 * Please take a fork of this repository and commit to it as much as possible, supplying the URL to your fork when complete.
 * The test should take no longer than 2 hours to complete.
 Please stop once you have reached this point.

+## Requirements
+The program should be able to:
+* Click on files
+* Navigate both into folders, and out of folders i.e. the parent directory
+* Support a Root directory/location that you cannot navigate above
+* Support filtering by an array of file extensions